garystafford/garystafford-hudson_native/README.markdown

 The module includes a single `hudson_native` class.
 The `http_port` parameter allows you to optionally start Hudson on port other than the default port of 8080.
-Currenlty, `http_port` may require a manual restart of the Hudson service to switch from default port of 8080 to new port.
+Currenlty, `http_port` requires a manual restart of the Hudson service to switch from default port of 8080 to new port.

 ```